 What to expect when returning to The Lyceum

-We are delighted to be reopening for performances this Christmas, and we have spent the past few months working hard on ensuring we have the appropriate safety measures in place to make coming back to The Lyceum as enjoyable as possible for our guests, our staff and our performers.
-This page will provide you with more information on what to expect when returning to the theatre for our new shows.
+We are delighted to be reopening for performances this August, as we welcome the return of the Edinburgh International Festival to our theatre.
+We have spent the past few months working hard to ensure that we have the appropriate safety measures in place to make coming back to The Lyceum safe and enjoyable for our audiences, our staff and our performers.
+This page will provide you with more information on what to expect when returning to the theatre..

 What we’re doing to keep you safe:

 - Reduced capacity and socially distanced seating.

 - Seperate marked entrances for each level of the auditorium for social distancing

 - Ticket Scanners to allow contactless ticket checks

 - Operating a Keep Left syetem with a clearly signed one-way system to access toilets.

 - Clear signage and staff to help maintain social distancing

 - Additional cleaning of public spaces before and during performances.